What Is Yandex?

 If you want the site to rank high across multiple regions, the best solution is to create additional landing pages on subdomains.
 This strategy is most effective.

-Content quality is becoming a more and more important factor for SEO.
+Content production and quality is becoming a more and more important factor for SEO.
 Both Yandex and Google agreed that the purpose of the text is a visitors reference only.
 Previously, for high rankings, it was enough just inserting a large number of keywords onto one page.
 Now, this does not work.
 You even risk being penalized for it.

 IA algorithms can find relevant content to user searches, even if no 100% matches found.